 Founded in Germany in 1876 by Fritz Henkel.
-3 main operational areas: Home Care, Personal Care, and Adhesives.
+Two globally operating business units: Consumer Brands and Adhesives.

-This company received a score of 9.1/100 (retrieved 25-Feb-2020) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
+This company received a score of 20.3/100 (retrieved 10-Oct-2020) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.

 Source: IPE (2020)

 Forest 500 identifies the 350 companies and 150 financial institutions with the greatest exposure to tropical deforestation risk, and annually assesses them on the strength and implementation of their deforestation and human rights commitments.
 This company received a score of 32%.

 This company uses plastic microbeads in some of its personal care products.
 These particles are not retained by wastewater treatment so end up in the ocean where they contribute to ocean plastic pollution, and are hazardous to sea life.
 While the effects of microplastics on human health are not completely understood, there are concerns about plastic additives, such as phthalates, which are known endocrine disruptors which are shown to have harmful effects on life.

 Source: Beat the Microbead (2021)

 Henkel supplies the military with adhesives, sealants & surface treatments

 EWG's Guide to Healthy Cleaning provides safety ratings for household cleaning products, with over 2,500 products rated from A (lowest concern) to F (highest concern).
 This company's score range is B to F, with over 84% of products scoring a D or F.

 Source: Environmental Working Group (2020)